fiercestraven/tempcheck/README.md

-# light
-MSc Software Development capstone project
+MSc Software Development capstone project 2022-2023

 **DESCRIPTION**
 This is the software piece of the dissertation project for the completion of the MSc in Software Development at Queen's University Belfast.